Fill out the brief form below for access to the free report.

 What's Next: Our recommendations

-- Congress should continue to support and full fund PEPFAR and the Global Fund to Fight AIDS, Tuberculosis, and Malaria
+- Congress should continue to support and fully fund PEPFAR and the Global Fund to Fight AIDS, Tuberculosis, and Malaria

 - Congress should continue to support integrated approaches to health care that include HIV/AIDS, women's health, and other communicable and noncommunicable diseases (NCDS)